uiui1999vn/yolov5/README.md

 ## Data preparation

-Please download and put the dataset into the folder `yolov5/datasets`.
+Please download and put the dataset and put into the folder `yolov5/datasets`.

 ```
 yolov5/datasets/person_basket/